SatoshiumAI/satoshium-us/beacon/sources/README.md

 ## Purpose

-Sources provide the foundation for discovery.
+Sources provide the origin, authority, context, attribution, and provenance behind information surfaced through Beacon.

-They represent the origin of information surfaced through Beacon and help users understand where information comes from, how it was created, and how it relates to other records, signals, and discoveries.
+Beacon uses source references to help users and Suite workflows understand where information originated, which institution or external source maintains it, and how it relates to Discovery Signals, canonical objects, and other information.

-Beacon seeks to improve visibility while preserving source attribution.
+Beacon seeks to improve visibility while preserving source attribution, provenance, traceability, stable references, discovery context, and institutional authority.

 ---

 ## What Is a Source?

-A source is the origin of information.
+A source is the origin or authoritative location of information referenced through discovery.

 Sources may include:

-* Records
-* Documents
+* Atlas authoritative intelligence
-* Publications
+* Certifier Certification Packages
-* Datasets
+* Registry SREG records
-* Historical entries
+* Chronicle Entries
+* Anchor Integrity References
+* Attestor Trust Statements
+* Documents and publications
-* Research materials
+* Research materials and datasets
-* Government records
+* Government and public records
 * Media references
-* Identity records
-* Trust-related records
+* Open-source repositories
+* Other external information environments

-A source provides context for discovery.
+A source provides context and a review pathway for discovery.

 ---

+## Source Authority Boundary

+Beacon owns the Discovery Signals and discovery metadata it publishes.

+Beacon does not become authoritative for a source or canonical object merely because it discovers, indexes, surfaces, or references it.

+The originating institution or external source remains responsible for the information it maintains.

+**Reference does not transfer authority.**

+---

 ## Why Sources Matter

-Information without attribution is difficult to evaluate.
+Information without attribution or provenance is difficult to review.

-Sources help users understand:
+Sources help users and systems understand:

 * Origin
+* Source institution or external provider
+* Canonical identifier, when available
 * Context
-* Ownership
+* Ownership or institutional responsibility
-* Authorship
-* Publication history
+* Authorship or publication history
 * Supporting evidence
+* Relevant status
+* Relationships to other objects

-Discovery becomes more useful when source information remains visible.
+Discovery becomes more useful when source information remains visible and traceable.

 ---

 ## Source Philosophy

-Beacon does not seek to replace sources.
+Beacon does not seek to replace sources or assume their authority.

-Beacon helps users discover them.
+Beacon helps users and Suite workflows discover them.

-The purpose of discovery is not merely to surface information, but to preserve the ability to trace information back to its origin.
+The purpose of discovery is not merely to surface information, but to preserve the ability to trace information back to its origin or authoritative canonical object.

-Source visibility is a core Beacon principle.
+Source visibility and authority preservation are core Beacon principles.

 ---